robballou/sublimetext-sshconfig/README.md

   and name it *SSH Config*.
     + You can clone it there directly, move it there, or symlink it.
 - Open the project from under *Packages/SSH Config*.
-- Open a syntax test file located in the *Tests* directory.
+- Open a syntax test file located in the *test* directory.
 - Run the **Build With: Syntax Tests** command.
     + This is supplied by the **Default** Package, which is shipped with Sublime Text.